-7. Commercial Paper: Commercial Paper with maturities not exceeding 270 days from the date of trade settlement and issued by any corporation or bank organized and operating within the United States.
-Such securities shall be dollar denominated and rated at least A-1 or the equivalent at the time of purchase by at least two NRSROs and not less than that by any.
-Commercial paper may not exceed 30% of the Portfolio and no more than 5% may be invested with a single issuer.

-- 8. Eligible Bankers Acceptances ("Bas"): Bankers Acceptances with maturities not exceeding 180 days from the date of trade settlement and issued by FDIC insured state or national banks.
-Bas shall be rated at least A-1 or the equivalent at the time of purchase by at least two NRSROs and not less than that by any.
-No more than 20% of the Portfolio may be invested in Bas and no more than 5% may be invested with a single institution. - 9.
+- 7. Commercial Paper: Commercial Paper with maturities not exceeding 270 days from the date of trade settlement and issued by any corporation or bank organized and operating within the United States.
+Such securities shall be dollar denominated and rated at least A-1 or the equivalent at the time of purchase by at least two NRSROs.
+Furthermore, the issuer's commercial paper program's size shall exceed \$200 million.
+Commercial paper may not exceed 30% of the Portfolio and no more than 5% may be invested with a single issuer. - 8.
+Eligible Bankers Acceptances ("BAs"): Bankers Acceptances with maturities not exceeding 180 days from the date of trade settlement and issued by FDIC insured state or national banks with combined capital and surplus of at least \$250 million.
+BAs shall be rated at least A-1 or the equivalent at the time of purchase by at least two NRSROs.
+No more than 20% of the Portfolio may be invested in BAs and no more than 5% may be invested with a single institution. - 9.
 Repurchase Agreements: Repurchase Agreements with maturities of 180 days or less collateralized by U.S. Treasury Obligations and Federal Agency and Instrumentality Securities listed in Items 1 and 2 above with the maturity of the collateral not exceeding 10 years.
 For the purpose of this section, the term collateral shall mean purchased securities under the terms of the City approved Master Repurchase Agreement.
 The purchased securities shall have a minimum market value including accrued interest of 102% of the dollar value of the transaction.
 Collateral shall be held in the City's custodian bank as safekeeping agent, and the market value of the collateral securities shall be marked-to-the-market daily.

-Repurchase Agreements shall be entered into only with dealers who have executed a City approved Master Repurchase Agreement with the City and who are recognized as Primary Dealers by the Federal Reserve Bank of New York or have a Primary Dealer within their holding company structure.
+Repurchase Agreements shall be entered into only with dealers who have executed a City approved Master Repurchase Agreement with the City and who are recognized as Primary Dealers by the Federal Reserve Bank of New York, or have a Primary Dealer within their holding company structure.
 The Chief Financial Officer shall maintain a copy of the City's approved Master Repurchase Agreement along with a list of the broker/dealers who have an executed Master Repurchase Agreement with the City.